 Vehicles starting from about VIN number 81000 upwards should already have the LTE module installed.

-According to the current status, Tesla is offering the LTE module for retrofitting for approximately 500 EUR/USD including labour costs.
+According to the current status, Tesla is offering the LTE module for retrofitting for approximately 500 EUR/USD including labor costs.
 In a retrofitted vehicle, data connections can be established via Edge, 3G and LTE/4G.
 This means that even with an upgraded LTE module, the vehicle can still connect to 3G or Edge if the LTE/4G network is not available.

 The following reasons speak for retrofitting the LTE module:

 - 3G will be gradually phased out by telecom companies in the near future to free up the frequencies for new transmission standards.
-In Germany, this is already planned for the end of 2020 und in UK there are similar plans, too.
+In Germany, this is already planned for the end of 2020 and in UK there are similar plans, too.

 - For areas with high LTE/4G coverage, the upgrade makes sense because the connection latency is much better with LTE.
 According to several posts in Internet forums, there are much fewer dropouts with LTE in Spotify and the Google Maps map builds up much faster.